 Clothing Tips for Men

-- Avoid shiny, reflective materials, like silk ties
+- Avoid shiny, reflective materials, like shiny silk ties

 - Try to land the color of your tie between the tones of your suit and dress shirt

-- Business shirts should have medium to heavy starch to avoid wrinkles and creases
+- Button down shirts should have medium to heavy starch to avoid wrinkles and creases

-- Avoid solid white shirts if possible.
-White tees look too casual, and white button downs can lose detail in portraits.
+- Avoid wearing solid white shirts unless paired with a jacket.
+White tees look too casual, and white button down shirts can lose detail in portraits.

 - Pair a button down shirt with a blazer or sweater to layer the look.